How can cannabis oil help me?

 Around 300 million people are the globe are asthmatic, and this condition can even be fatal if it isn’t properly treated.
 In ancient Indian and Chinese traditional medicine, cannabis oil was used to treat asthma as its analgesic and anti-inflammatory qualities allow the bronchial tubes to dilate, increasing oxygen flow around the body.

-There have been studies carried out in laboratories on animals which have proven that cannabis oil potentially prevents heart conditions like atherosclerosis, heart attacks, and strokes.
+There have been studies carried out in laboratories on animals that have proven that cannabis oil potentially prevents heart conditions like atherosclerosis, heart attacks, and strokes.
 The cannabinoids contained in cannabis oil are able to relax blood vessels, improve circulation, and so reduce blood pressure.

-It has long been known that cannabis reduces pain and inflammation due to its ability to inhibit the neural transmission in the human body’s pain pathways.
+It has long been known that cannabis reduces pain and inflammation due to its ability to inhibit neural transmission in the human body’s pain pathways.
 Cannabis oil alleviates inflammation and chronic pain, so it is a perfect choice for people who are going through chemotherapy to treat cancer.
 A study in Canada in 2010 showed that it was also possible to successfully treat neuropathic pain with cannabis oil and research has also taken place to show that it can reduce the pain experienced in rheumatism and arthritis sufferers.

-While as yet there aren’t any definitive studies which conclusively prove cannabis oil is capable of curing cancer in human subjects, several lab studies have been carried out which have suggested cannabis oil is able to trigger cell death in cancer cells, as well as prevent the division of cells, reduce the likelihood of cancer spreading and prevent tumors from growing fresh blood vessels.
+While as yet there aren’t any definitive studies that conclusively prove cannabis oil is capable of curing cancer in human subjects, several lab studies have been carried out which have suggested cannabis oil is able to trigger cell death in cancer cells, as well as prevent the division of cells, reduce the likelihood of cancer spreading and prevent tumors from growing fresh blood vessels.

 It’s possible to apply cannabis oil onto the skin in order to help old and dead skin cells to be shed and new ones encouraged to grow in their place.
-The cannabinoids found in cannabis oil promote the production of lipids which fight skin conditions such as acne and psoriasis, and because of the natural antioxidant,s it contains, it is able to fight the damage to cells caused by free radicals in the body while minimizing the signs of aging.
+The cannabinoids found in cannabis oil promote the production of lipids that fight skin conditions such as acne and psoriasis, and because of the natural antioxidant,s it contains, it is able to fight the damage to cells caused by free radicals in the body while minimizing the signs of aging.

 It is known that cannabis oil can treat eye problems such as glaucoma and macular degeneration since it is able to reduce the pressure inside the eye.